 NIGHT COMES FAST in the month of February and soon the sun will gradually start to win the never ending battle.
-While sitting on the train I turn to my close friend and I ask.
+The train doesn’t care though, the autonomy of the path only cares about one thing, going forward.

-“Do you think boredom is the death of life, in a way?”
+“Do you think boredom is the death of life?”